 b) The online application form will give parents the opportunity to include information to support an application to the appropriate school/academy.

 c) A common timetable for all is applicable including a single notification date.
-The closing date for applications is the 31st October 2017.
+The closing date for applications is 31st October.
 Applications received after this date will be considered after all applications received on time have been processed, this rule applies even if your child has exceptional medical or social needs, or has a sibling at the academy.
 If your application is late, you may not receive an offer of a school/academy place on National Offer Day.

 d) Changes to preferences, ranking order or student details, will not be allowed after the closing date of 31st October except in exceptional circumstances.
 The closing date for submission if there are exceptional circumstances is 17th November.
 Exceptional circumstances are applied in limited situations, for example, the family has recently moved address.
 Evidence must be provided to support the request.
-An intention to change address cannot be considered by the local authority until the move has actually taken place and proof is available, or parents may provide a solicitor’s letter confirming an exchange of contracts on a property, or a tenancy agreement.
+An intention to change address cannot be considered by the Trust until the move has actually taken place and proof is available, or parents may provide a solicitor’s letter confirming an exchange of contracts on a property, or a tenancy agreement.
 No changes can be considered even where there are exceptional circumstances once information has been exchanged with the other admission bodies by the Council, because the allocations process has commenced.
 In the case of secondary schools/academies this date is the 19th November.

 e) The online system will reopen two weeks after the closing date to accept late applications.
 Late applications will only be dealt with after all of those that have been received on time.
 This applies even if your child has exceptional medical or social needs, or has a sibling at the school.
 If your application is late, you may not receive an offer of a school place on National Offer Day.

 f) The LA will liaise with Longdendale and Rayner Stephens over applications.
-Trustees/Governors will apply the academies oversubscription criteria, irrespective of the preference order, and provide the Local Authority with a list of applicants ranked according to the criteria.
+Directors/Governors will apply the academies oversubscription criteria, irrespective of the preference order, and provide the Local Authority with a list of applicants ranked according to the criteria.

 g) Notification letters containing offers of a single school place will be sent out to parents in accordance with the coordinated admissions scheme.
 This is common with all other LAs nationally.
 These letters will also inform parents of their right of appeal, and who to contact, if an application to Longdendale or Rayner Stephens has not been successful.